cauly/iOS-SDK/Cauly3.1/iOS SDK mediation 연동 가이드.md

         return appOpenAd != nil && wasLoadTimeLessThanNHoursAgo(timeoutInterval: timeoutInterval)
     }

-    private func appOpenAdManagerAdDidComplete() {
-        // The app open ad is considered to be complete when it dismisses or fails to show,
-        // call the delegate's appOpenAdManagerAdDidComplete method if the delegate is not nil. appOpenAdManagerDelegate?.appOpenAdManagerAdDidComplete(self)
-    }

     func loadAd() {
         // Do not load ad if there is an unused ad or one is already loading. if isLoadingAd || isAdAvailable() {